eilbecklab/phenotips-docs/SiteAdministration.md

 terms specified in this property and their children will appear in the search results for the section search box, although the "Quick phenotype search" will still search the entire ontology.

-### Creating a study form

-1. Go to *Administration* > *Studies* and enter a name in CamelCase, such as "NoonanSyndrome", and click *Create*.
-This name is permanent.
-2. On the next page, enter a more user-friendly name (which you can change later), such as "Noonan syndrome study", and click *Save and view form*.
-    Note that the Patient form configuration button does not work until after you have saved the form.
-3. On the next page, click *Form configuration*.
-From here you can check boxes to specify which elements will appear on the form.
-Note that making an element invisible on the default patient form automatically forces those elements to be invisible on all other forms too.

-### Creating a work group

-Go to Administration > Work groups and enter a name in CamelCase, such as EilbeckLab.
-Add people to the group and check the boxes next to the study forms that they should have access to.

-### Set which study form to use for a new patient

-If you are in a workgroup with available studies, you will be asked every time you create a patient record which study it belongs to.
-You will then be presented with the corresponding study form instead of the default form.

-### Set which study form to use for an existing patient

-If you are simply moving the patient from one study to another, click on the patient and click the edit button next to the study information in the upper-left corner.

-If the patient was created before there were any defined studies, there is no nice way to add them to a study.
-You must:

-1. Open the patient record and click Edit.
-2. Add ?editor=object to the URL.
-3. Next to *New object*, select StudyBindingClass and click Add.
-4. Select the appropriate study and click *Save and view summary*.

-### Make the study selector appear for all new patients

-By default, the *Study* button does not appear unless there was at least one custom study available to the user when the patient was initially created.
-To make the study selector appear even if there is no option to use a custom study:

-1. Go to /bin/edit/PhenoTips/PatientTemplate?editor=object
-2. Next to *New object*, select StudyBindingClass and click *Add*.
-3. Click *Save and view summary*.

-From now on, all new patients will have a *Study* button.

 ## User interface components